We are currently taking applications for music and craft vendors for the 2021 Hoppin’ John Fiddlers’ Convention! Please CLICK HERE to apply!

 Shakori Hills Pizza – homemade pizza, New York Style

-Shakori Hills BBQ – slow cooked to perfection with traditional sides
+Shakori Hills BBQ – slow-cooked, melt-in-your mouth Lilly Den pork, with traditional sides

 The Coffee Barn – coffee, quick breakfast, pastries, sweet treats & Homeland Creamery Ice Cream